-In the video above, see how Briana Martin, Chris Magistrale, Jamilah Vogel, and Song Nguyen are making an impact in their communities.
+In the video above, see how CESS Alumni Briana Martin, Chris Magistrale, Jamilah Vogel, and Song Nguyen are making an impact in their communities.

-"Allowing students the opportunity to embrace change, become frustrated, and struggle to articulate what they are going through is an awe-inspiring experience."
-See how the 2019 Vermont Teacher of the Year Tom Payeur is working to address educational inequities in his culturally diverse classroom in Winooski.
+"Allowing students to embrace change, become frustrated, and struggle to articulate what they are going through is an awe-inspiring experience."
+See how the 2019 Vermont Teacher of the Year Tom Payeur is working to address educational inequities in his culturally diverse classroom at Winooski High School.

 Where are they now?

-CESS alumni are making a difference all around the world.
+CESS alumni are making a difference near and far.
 Here are just a few of them:

-- Kia'Rae Hanron ('20), Arts Learning Advisor, Clemmons Family Farm
+- Kia'Rae Hanron '20, Arts Learning Director, Clemmons Family Farm

-- Winny Looby (G'13, '17), Disability Studies Project Coordinator, Center on Disability and Community Inclusion
+- Winny Looby G'13, G'17, Disability Studies Project Coordinator, UVM Center on Disability and Community Inclusion

-- Leo Lambert (G'78), President Emeritus, Elon University, North Carolina
+- Leo Lambert G'78, President Emeritus, Elon University